 You need to have a Canadian work permit to work on a temporary basis in Canada.
-You must have a job offer from a Canadian employer validated by HRSDC (Human Resources and Skills Development Canada).
+You must have a job offer from a Canadian employer validated by ESDC: Employment and Social Development Canada (formerly HRSDC: Human Resources & Skills Development Canada).
 Some young people may qualify for a working holiday visa depending on their country of residence.

 Working in Canada

 Each year over 180,000 foreign workers get work permits to come to Canada as temporary workers.
 Temporary workers help Canadian companies fill jobs where there are skill shortages and some work as live-in caregivers.

 If you want to work in Canada, you must:

 - meet the requirements for entering Canada and staying in the country, and

 - meet the requirements for obtaining a work permit.

 A work permit allows you to stay in Canada for a predetermined, temporary amount of time.
 If you want to stay in Canada after your work permit has expired, you may be able to:

 - apply to renew your work permit or

 - apply for permanent resident status which will enable you to stay in Canada indefinitely.